Rehab threat to withdraw services averted pending further talks

 Representatives from Rehab met Minster for Health Simon Harris on Tuesday afternoon.
 File photograph: Dara McDonaill/The Irish Times

-Last July a resolution was passed by Rehab that this decision would be made if further funding was not made available.

-In recent years the group had made efforts to cut costs such as selling its head office in Sandymount, Dublin.
-It also closed down the defined pension fund, cut salaries and cut back on procurement costs, according to Ms O’Meara.
+“During the last two years we have done everything in our power to engage with the HSE to secure adequate funding for these services.
+Now, Rehab is no longer in a position to continue to fund the significant losses incurred in providing these services and is in an extremely difficult position where it has no other option but to issue 12 months’ notice of termination to the HSE.”

+The situation could be reversed, and the care services could be saved, but only if Rehab was provided with urgent additional funding to ensure that the services could continue, he said.

-“This is a very difficult decision for the board to come to.
+Earlier, Rehab spokeswoman Kathleen O’Meara said: “This is a very difficult decision for the board to come to.
 We’re not in the business of walking away from our responsibility to 3,000 people.
-It’s sad that it has come to this,” she said.
+It’s sad that it has come to this.”

-“We’re committed to our services, we want to hear what the Minister has to say.”

-Rehab had to abide by standards set by the Health Information and Quality Authority (Hiqa) on behalf of the State, she said.
+Rehab had to abide by standards set by Hiqa on behalf of the State, she said.
 “It is important to do that, but there is a cost attached.”

 She said insurance costs for the Rehab Group were €1 million this year, and those costs have “ jumped a lot”.